ieg-dhr/HNR_workshops/ReadMe.md

 - Epistemology of network research and introduction to framework of modeling
 - Best practices in humanities-based digital / computational research projects
 - Conceptualize your network research project with expert- and peer2peer- mentoring exchange
-- Historical Network Analysis with Python using [networkX](https://networkx.org/):
+- Historical network analysis with Python and Jupyter Notebooks using [networkX](https://networkx.org/):
 	- hands-on tutorials,
-	- show cases based on [Petz, Cindarella and Pfeffer, J\"urgen (2021) Configuration to Conviction, and Configuration to Conviction.
+	- show cases based on [Petz, Cindarella and Pfeffer, Jürgen (2021) Configuration to Conviction, and Configuration to Conviction.
 Network Structures of Political Judiciary in the Austrian Corporate State.
 Social Networks, vol. 66, July 2021, pp. 185–201.
 DOI: 10.1016/j.socnet.2021.03.001.](https://www.sciencedirect.com/science/article/pii/S037887332100023X?via\%3Dihub)
-	- expert-mentoring on your individual datasets
+	- expert-mentoring on your individual datasets as part of the in-person workshop meeting

 ## Preparation:
 - Please install [Anaconda](https://www.anaconda.com/products/individual) (or Miniconda) according to your operating system.